Gennadiyev/tau-app/README.md

 ## About Codes

+**This project is mainly written in Lua plus a bit Java.
+The main Lua codes are at `/source/config.table`, and Java is used to write libraries in `/source/lib`.**

 The codes are written mainly under a highly-packaged **Lua** template (which is a private project).
 The template controls most layouts, transitions, and handles basic webview commands.
 The template also serves as the way to build the `.apk`.

 Despite the template's private attribute, the `config.table` contains all the codes that propelled the Tau Station App.
-The template makes the file structure unified, so that every bit of code can be edited within one file.
+The template makes the file unified, so that every bit of code can be edited within one file.

 There are some packaged functions using Chinese, because the developer is a Chinese.
 Some references are listed here: